PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/view-order/_index.md

 Contains information like customer `email`, `addresses`, `orders count`, `total spent sum`.
 Click the `View full details` link to see more information about the customer (it redirects to `Customers -> Customers -> View customer` page).
 This block also allows following actions:
 - Editing and selecting new customer shipping and/or invoice addresses (both of these actions opens a modal with a `Customers -> Addresses -> Edit` page inside an `iframe` using the `Lite display` mode of the Back Office).
 See [OrderController::changeCustomerAddressAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php).
-- Adding a private note (`Order->note`).
+- Adding a private note (`Customer->note`).
 See [OrderController::setInternalNoteAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php).

 #### Products block
 {{< figure src="./img/products-block.png" title="Order products block" >}}